 Aldabra Tortoise for sale

-Aldabra tortoises’ carapace (or upper shell) has a small neck plate that is usually visible, a feature absent in other species of giant tortoises.
+Aldabra tortoise for sale have large shells!
+Did you know that their carapace (or upper shell) has a small neck plate that is usually visible, a feature absent in other species of giant tortoises.
 The males have a concave plastron (belly shell) that aids in mating.
 They are dark gray to black in color with a highly domed, thick carapace.
 They have long necks, which helps with food gathering.
 The hind legs are cylindrical and columnar like those of an elephant; thick, often bony scales cover them.
 The toes are short and two-jointed.
 The head is relatively small, pointed and covered by scales.

 A rare subspecies of Aldabra tortoise has been discovered in approximately ten zoos around the United States.
 The Aldabra tortoises at the Reptile Discovery Center have not yet been DNA tested to determine if they fall under this category